 Precisely target where the spatter should hit the canvas.
 Practice the technique if you've never tried it before on an old canvas or paper.
 Use wrist movements to snap the brush in the direction you'd like the paint to travel.
 Don't use your entire arm or you'll splatter paint in the work area.

 Soak a large brush, such as a No. 10 flat bristle brush, in paint thinner.
 Then, using a controlled wrist motion, snap the brush into the midnight blue glaze.
 Author Liz Wagstaff recommends using lapis lazuli blue and tiny amounts of gold in her starry sky example published in "Paint Recipes: A Step By Step Guide To Colors and Finishes For the Home."

-- A variation of the spattering technique involves using a thinner, such as white spirit, rather than paint.
+Glazing is considered a wet technique in oil painting.
+Start by using a dollop of paint thinned with medium.
+You're looking for a consistency like water paint.
+Since thinned paint has a tendency to run, keep the canvas flat on a covered table.
+Glazed oil paints provide transparency to the night sky.
+Glazing also tones down or darkens colours.
+When employing an underpainting technique, glazing enhances texture.
+A variation of the spattering technique involves using a thinner, such as white spirit, rather than paint.
 Thinner lifts tiny spots of glaze to reveal titanium white or the white of your canvas.
 Try using a contrasting colour under the glaze, such as a white-yellow mix, for an interesting result.
 Don't allow the paint to dry for this variation.
 Cover your table and work area when using a spatter technique.
 Practice of this method makes perfect.